 - Facet joints — These are the spinal joints, the areas on the spine where one vertebra comes into contact with another.

-Joints allow for movement, since bones themselves are too hard to bend without being damaged.
+Joints, or the spaces between 2 or more bones, allow for movement since bones themselves are too hard to bend without being damaged.
 Facet joints are the specialized joints that connect the vertebrae.
 The facet joints allow the vertebrae to move against each other, providing stability and flexibility.
 These joints allow us to twist, to bend forward and backward, and from side to side.
 Each vertebra has two sets of facet joints.
 One pair faces upward to connect with the vertebra above and the other pair faces downward to join with the vertebra below.

 In the center of each vertebra is a large opening, called the spinal canal, through which the spinal cord and nerves pass.
 The vertebrae are held together by groups of ligaments, fibrous tissues that connect bone to bone.

 Intervertebral discs are flat, round cushioning pads that sit between the vertebrae (inter means "between" or "within") and act as shock absorbers.
+Disks function as the "glue" that holds the vertebrae together and they also provide flexibility within the vertebral column.
 Each intervertebral disc is made of very strong tissue, with a soft, gel-like center — called the nucleus pulposus — surrounded by a tough outer layer called the annulus.
+Disks often show the first signs of "wear and tear" associated with the aging process, since they are constantly "squeezed" and "stretched" under normal and abnormal motion.
 When a disc breaks or herniates (bulges), some of the soft nucleus pulposus seeps out through a tear in the annulus.
 This can result in pain when the nucleus pulposus puts pressure on nerves.